 What Happens After You are Charged with a Second Offense DUI?

 Because each case is different, there is no right answer to what will happen in your situation.
 The outcome depends on the circumstances of your arrest and your defense strategy.
 While you will face jail time, you will not necessarily be ordered to go to jail.
-The best way to get accurate advice about your case and reduce your damages in court is to give the Law Offices of David Michael Cantor a call to get a Free DUI Case Review.
+The best way to get accurate advice about your case and reduce your damages in court is to give DM Cantor a call to get a Free DUI Case Review.

 Fill out the form below to recieve a free and confidential intial consultation.